Welcome to the Industry Day, September 7, 2021

 The industry is changing.
 A technology-driven structural transformation is re-framing business models, shifting the need of competence and creates new customer behaviors.
 It is critical for the industry to understand the driving trends behind this transformation to be able to manage accordingly and stay competitive.

 The first day of the International Conference on Emerging Technologies and Factory Automation (ETFA) is called the Industry Day.
 It is organized by Automation Region and focuses on the development of the industry – From innovation to transformation.
 During this day we gather representatives from both industry and academia to explore and define critical areas related to the transformative trends that effect the industry today and in the near future.

 By exploring transformative trends for industrial transformation, the Industry Day adds the industry’s needs and conditions as input for the technical tracks during the ETFA conference.

-Director & Chief Evangelist in digital transformation of Unibap AB
+Chief Evangelist in digital transformation, Unibap

 Fredrik was named as a global leader in digital transformation on the Constellation Research’s BT150 list in 2020.

 Fredrik has previously co-founded the satellite company AAC – Clyde Space and the mobile surveillance robot company Rotundus AB.
 Fredrik serves as an adjunct professor in robotics & avionics at Mälardalen University since 2013.
 He also was chosen to be an Eisenhower Fellow to meet with leaders around the U.S. on “AI, robotics and automation in 2047” in 2017.
 Fredrik’s passions includes commercializing academic research, Future of Work and societal transformations.

 Fredrik enjoys creative problem solving and have received Uppsala University’s distinguished innovation award “Brain apple” and has been awarded regional entrepreneur of the year by EY.